tarantool/tarantool/doc/sphinx/book/connectors/__c.rst

     $ # sometimes this is necessary:
     $ export LD_LIBRARY_PATH=/usr/local/lib
-    $ gcc -o example example.c -ltarantool -ltarantoolnet
+    $ gcc -o example example.c -ltarantool

 Before trying to run,
-check that the server is listening and that :code:`examples` exists, as :ref:`described earlier <connector-setting>`.
+check that the server is listening and that the space :code:`examples` exists, as :ref:`described earlier <connector-setting>`.
 To run the program, say :code:`./example`.
 The program will connect to the server, and will send the request.
-If tarantool is not running on localhost with listen address = 3301, the program will print “Connection refused”.
+If Tarantool is not running on localhost with listen address = 3301, the program will print “Connection refused”.
-If the insert fails, the program will print "Insert failed" and an error number.
+If the insert fails, the program will print "Insert failed" and an error number (see all error codes in the file
+`/src/box/errcode.h <https://github.com/tarantool/tarantool/blob/1.6/src/box/errcode.h>`_).

 Here are notes corresponding to comments in the example program.